Relating Electric Vehicle Charging to Speed Scaling with Job-Specific Speed Limits

 The first iteration of the first round goes as follows.
 Given that we have to schedule a certain amount of energy and that the objective function is increasing, the most optimistic lower bound on the aggregated power is a constant profile over all intervals.
 Therefore, we initialize the capacities of the edges in $D_t$ by

-which is the aggregated energy charged in atomic interval $I_i$ given that in all intervals the same aggregated charging power is used, and all energy requirements are met.
+which is the aggregated energy charged in atomic interval $M_i$ given that in all intervals the same aggregated charging power is used, and all energy requirements are met.
 In that way, the edge capacities of $D_t$ act as lower bounds to the highest aggregated power level.
 They are dynamic and will be increased over iterations.
 Given the capacities, we determine a maximum flow $f_{1,1}$ for this instance.
-If the flow value $|f_{1,1}|$ of $f_{1,1}$ is $\sum_{j=1}^n e_{j}$, we have found a feasible schedule, and all active intervals are critical.
-If not, then there is at least one non-saturated edge $(I_i,t)$ with $I_i$ an active interval.
+If the flow value $|f_{1,1}|$ of $f_{1,1}$ is $\sum_{j=1}^n p_{j}$, we have found a feasible schedule, and all active intervals are critical.
+If not, then there is at least one non-saturated edge $(M_i,v_t)$ with $M_i$ an active interval.
 We call the intervals corresponding to such edges \textit{subcritical}.
 Note that those intervals will not be critical in this round.
-We therefore temporarily remove them from the set of active intervals and add them to what we call the collection of \textit{parked intervals} $\mathcal{I}_p$.
+We therefore temporarily remove them from the set of active intervals and add them to what we call the collection of \textit{parked intervals} $\mathcal{M}_p$.
 At the beginning of each round, this collection is initialized to be empty.
 This is the end of the first iteration.